Hours of work

 - minimum ordinary hours in a day,

-- times of the day ordinary hours can be worked (eg. between 7am - 7pm).
+- times of the day ordinary hours can be worked (for example, between 7am - 7pm).

 The ordinary hours can be different for full-time, part-time and casual employees.